 Standing seam metal roofs, especially steel, are growing more popular on residential structures.
 This is partly due to the material’s longevity; it can hold up decades longer than asphalt.
 Metal is also fire-resistant and therefore safer for a hot environment than other roofing types.
 After several years, exposure to the elements will cause your protective coating to wear down, but a simple re-coating is all the maintenance a metal roof needs.

-Metal roofing typically costs anywhere from $300 to $700 per roofing square (100 square feet).
+Metal roofing typically costs anywhere from $7-$9 per square foot.
 Even though it’s a bigger investment than an asphalt roof, the energy savings in your home combined with the potential for a higher resale value can make it a worthy investment for a new construction or roof replacement.
 Additional draws include the fact that metal roofing can be made from recycled metal and can be easily recycled once you remove it.

 If eco-friendly is up your alley and you don’t mind investing a little more for a quality, beautiful roof, natural slate tiles may be the way to go.
 Slate is a stone formed by intense heat underground, so it’s as fireproof as materials come – especially helpful in states that have certain roofing regulations due to fire danger caused by heat and lack of rain.
 While you may think slate only comes in a dark gray, it is actually available in various natural colors.

 However, there are a few drawbacks and special considerations.
 Slate is a heavy material, so you will need to have your home’s structure professionally evaluated to ensure that it can safely support the new roof.
-It can also cost up to $1500 per roofing square.
+It can also cost up to $50 per square foot.
 While this is cost-effective when you consider the entire lifespan of the roof, it’s a little intimidating as an up-front cost.

 To reel it back in price-wise, rubber roofing is an affordable alternative to the lavish terra cotta and sophisticated slate.
 But don’t let that get you down.
 Rubber roofing materials can mimic the look of slate and cedar.
 It is also made from recycled materials, proving that you don’t have to break the bank to be friendly to the environment.
 Its price is comparable to asphalt, but it’s more energy efficient and can protect your home from the heat.